matbesancon/hugo-site/content/post/2023-10-crcn-inria.markdown

 As an interesting fact to understand, the hiring process is a national competition regulated by a standardized open call with a fixed number of places per Inria center.
 Most applicants provide a research proposal with a heavy emphasis on its integration within one of the team-projects.
 I'll refer to the [Guide for Inria Applicants](https://www.inria.fr/sites/default/files/2021-01/CE_guide-applicant-CRCN.pdf) again for a more complete overview.

+A last point on the matter, I would consider that "just applying" to these positions when they open is nearly impossible: contact the teams **beforehand**, several months before the call for applications.
+I am highly indebted to the people from different groups who went out of their way to give me thorough reviews and critics on the application, the audition presentation and my research statements.

 # Coming steps in the near future: settling and building